cincospenguinos/Blog/_posts/2020-06-03-on-code-comments.markdown

 ---
 layout: post
-title: "Code Comments"
+title: Code Comments
-description: "Should you use them?
+description: 'Should you use them?
 Short answer: no. Long answer: nooooooooooooooooooooooooooooooo.
-Fight me."
+  Fight me.'
 categories: software-engineering
+date: 2020-06-03 09:51 -0600
 ---
 I frequent a popular forum dedicated to making jokes about programming.
 The jokes shared are usually inoffensive--many are downright relatable--but periodically I'll find one that gets under my skin.
 Today it was this one:

 <div class="image-container"><img alt="Garbage joke for garbage programmers" src="/blog/assets/images/code-comments-meme.jpg" /></div>